harryhanYuhao/argentum/docs/log.md

 Now each key read function `int editorReadKey(void)` will modify the global struct `struct key KEY` from which key processing function `int editorProcessKeyPress(void)`will read.

 Tomorrow delete line function shall be added and the editor would adequately perform the most fundamental function one may expect.

+# June 2

+Delete line function successfully implemented and integrated with the backspace.